umbraco/UmbracoDocs/Documentation/Using-Umbraco/Creating-Basic-Site/Articles-Parent-and-Article-Items.md

 #Articles Parent and Article Items - A Parent Page with Infinite Children

-Having an Articles Parent page and a number of associated child articles which the editors can add to freely is a good example page of the power of Umbraco.
-We’ll assume Widgets Ltd write about ten articles a month and want the articles page to act like a blog (e.g. you could use this functionality for a blog or news and events pages).
+Having an Articles Parent page and a number of associated child articles which the editors can add to freely provides a good example page of the power of Umbraco.
+We’ll assume our fictional company, Widgets Ltd, write about ten articles a month and want the articles page to act like a blog (e.g. you could use this functionality for a blog or news and events pages).

 Create two new Document Types “_Articles Home_” and “_Articles Item_” **_Document Types Settings > Document Types (hover) > ... > + Create_**.
 Remember to leave **_Master Document Type_** = “_none.._”.